 b.
-(C) Redact any information revealing or implying the (b)(1)1.4c, (b)(3) 10 U.S.C.
-424 c. -(C)- Redact any information revealing or implying how (b)(1)1.4c. (b)(3) 10 U.S.C.
-424 d.
-(C) Redact any information revealing or implying that the (b)(1)1.4c, (b)(3) 10 U.S.C.
-424 e.
-(C) Redact any information revealing or implying the (b)(1)1.4c. (b)(3) 10 U.S.C.
-424 f.
+(C//NF) Redact any information revealing or implying

+-(C//NF) Redact any information revealing or implying C. how

+(C//NF) Redact any information revealing or implying d. that the f.
 (U) Redact any information revealing or implying the physical security safeguards applicable to the handling and control of NRO information by prime contractors, subcontractors, vendors and suppliers in the physical security plan of an industrial complex used by the NRO.

-g.
+(C//NF) Redact any information revealing or implying the

+q.
 (U) Redact details about and methodologies used in security practices and cover planning, SCI adjudication and appeals practices, counterintelligence, and covert contracting, except as detailed below.

 - (U) Release the fact of but no details about: - a.
-(U) Release Area Security Controls, including: - (1) (U) Perimeter Protection (Fencing, Lighting, Entrances, Fire Control) - (2) (U) Facility Guard Force - (3) (U) Personnel Controls - (4) (U) Release General Security Practices (Safe combination security, daily security check system, security violations)
+(U) Release Area Security Controls, including: - (U) Perimeter Protection (Fencing, Lighting, Entrances, Fire Control) - (2) (U) Facility Guard Force - (3) (U) Personnel Controls - (4) (U) Release General Security Practices (Safe combination security, daily security check system, security violations)